OSCI Blog

 Oregon SCI at Roll on Capitol Hill 2018!

-You were represented in Washington, DC by five Oregonians with spinal cord injuries!
-Oregon Spinal Cord Injury Connection is the Portland chapter of United Spinal Association (USA).
-For the last two years Oregon SCI has sent 2 or 3 representatives to Washington, DC for the Roll on Capitol Hill (ROCH), which is hosted by United […]
+You were represented in Washington, DC for the Roll on Capitol Hill by five Oregonians with spinal cord injuries!
+Oregon Spinal Cord Injury Connection is the Portland chapter of the United Spinal Association (USA).
+Over the past two years, Oregon SCI sent two or three representatives to Washington, DC for the Roll on Capitol Hill [...]

 Adaptive Bikes for PDX